martinblampied/MBTwitterScroll/README.md

 ## UIScrollView

-To show animation on UITableVIew use the following code:
+To show animation on UIScrollView use the following code:

 ```objective-c
    MBTwitterScroll *myScrollView = [[MBTwitterScroll alloc]